 It is a difficult model to put into practice since it requires not only market knowledge but also control of emotions since prices necessarily fluctuate in this type of investment model.

 Would you be able to hold on if you see that a stock is still in free fall?
 Can you afford it?
 In this, as in other strategies, you must always take into account your real investment capacity and that it does not compromise other economic commitments or personal finances.

 It is not a strategy as such, but it is worth analyzing.
 Algorithmic trading automates a series of rules and norms in the mathematical formula that executes it.

 However, as it can be adapted to different models, profiles, markets, and styles, it can be considered a strategy that tries to reduce the impact of the human factor in the decisions.

-It can be effective both in the very short term, making automated decisions, and in the long time, avoiding emotional choices.
+It can be effective both in the very short term, making automated decisions, and in a long time, avoiding emotional choices.

 Scalping is an investment strategy that enjoys much fame and is widely used.
 At the same time, it is complex, and, on many occasions, it is used with little basis and investment knowledge.

 Its acceptance comes from the fact that it is very simple from the operational point of view since it is based on opening small operations in very short periods, sometimes seconds, to try to take advantage of the volatility of the assets or their correction movements.